ksoze84/useStateHandler/README.md

 ```

-## Your Own setState function
+## Your own setState function

 setState() is only a wrapper for the actual _setState() function.
-You can directly modify it in Javascript; in Typescript, you need to define the setState type as a second generic type of the class.
+You can directly modify it in Javascript; in Typescript, you need to define the setState type as a second generic type of the handler class.

 ### Example with immer:
 ```tsx